inet-framework/inet/examples/ngoa/isp_traffic_shaping2/README.txt

 Requires:	OMNeT++ 4.2.2 or later version with INET-HNRL

-The 'isp_traffic_shaping' is a set of simulation models and scenarios for the investigation of the effect of ISP traffic shaping on user-perceived performances in next-generation access networks based on OMNeT++ and INET, which implements token-bucket filter (TBF) and VLAN-based abstract models of access switches and nodes.
+The 'isp_traffic_shaping2' is a set of simulation models and scenarios for the investigation of the effect of ISP traffic shaping on user-perceived performances in next-generation access networks based on OMNeT++ and INET, which implements token-bucket filter (TBF) and VLAN-based abstract models of access switches and nodes.

 Features: